-Serbia mourns shooting victims, prepares illegal gun amnesty
+Serbia’s education minister resigns following mass shootings

-BELGRADE, Serbia (AP) — Days after two mass shootings left 17 people dead in Serbia, the European country’s Interior Ministry urged citizens Sunday to turn in all unregistered weapons or run the risk of a prison sentence.
+BELGRADE, Serbia (AP) — Serbia’s education minister submitted his resignation Sunday following two mass shootings, one of them at a primary school, left 17 people dead, while the European country’s government urged citizens to turn in all unregistered weapons or run the risk of a prison sentence.

+Education Minister Branko Ruzic is the first Serbian official to resign over the shootings despite widespread calls for more senior officials to step down in the wake of the back-to-back bloodshed on Wednesday and Thursday.
+Ruzic cited the “catastrophic tragedy that has engulfed our country” in explaining his decision.

+Soon after the first attack, at the school in Belgrade, Serbia’s capital, Ruzic was quick to blame “the cancerous, pernicious influence of the internet, video games, so-called Western values.”
+Such criticism is common in the Blakan nation, where pro-Russian and anti-Western sentiment have thrived in recent years.

-Individuals who hand over illegally owned guns, grenades, ammunition and other weaponry between Monday and June 8th will not face any charges, the ministry said in a statement.
+On Sunday, the Interior Ministry said individuals could hand over illegally owned weapons between Monday and June 8th without facing any charges.
 Those who ignore the order will face prosecution and if convicted, potentially years behind bars, government officials have warned.

+Police said the amnesty would apply to guns, grenades, ammunition and other weaponry.

+In his third address to the nation since the killings, Serbian President Aleksandar Vucic said, “We expect to get millions of bullets that way.”

+The populist leader criticized the opposition for planning protests against his government for the way it handled the crisis, saying “it’s done nowhere in the world.
+It’s bad for the country.”

-Weekend funerals were held for the victims of the shootings at a Belgrade school on Wednesday and in a rural area south of the capital city on Thursday night.
+Weekend funerals were held for the victims of the shootings at the Belgrade school on Wednesday and in a rural area south of the capital city on Thursday night.
 The violence, which also wounded 21 people, has stunned and anguished the Balkan nation.

 While Serbia is awash with weapons and tops the European list of registered arms per capita, it is no stranger to crisis situations following the wars of the 1990s that accompanied the breakup of Yugoslavia.